-We’re currently experiencing the worst spate of species die-offs since the loss of the dinosaurs 65 million years ago.
+We’re currently experiencing the worst incidence of species extinction since the loss of the dinosaurs 65 million years ago.

-Extinction occurs at a natural “background” rate of about one to five species per year.
-Scientists estimate we’re now losing species at 1,000 to 10,000 times the background rate, with literally dozens going extinct every day.
+Extinction occurs at a natural background rate of about one to five species per year.
+Scientists estimate we’re now losing species at 1,000 to 10,000 times the background rate, with dozens going extinct every day.